danigallegdup/danigallegdup/README.md

 ![Alt text](img/grid-snake.svg)

- Computer Science student at the University of Victoria.
+Aa a Computer Science student at the University of Victoria.
 Whether it is writing a simple python program to do my homework, collaborating worldwide, or challenging myself with an open-ended school assignment, computer science opened a whole world of possibilities since print("Hello World")